strapi/documentation/docs/developer-docs/latest/guides/registering-a-field-in-admin.md

     yarn strapi generate
     ```

-    Choose "plugin" from the list, press Enter and name the plugin wysiwyg.
+    Choose "plugin" from the list, press Enter and name the plugin `wysiwyg`.

     :::